-Rollers come in two parts: the frame/handle and the roller itself which is called a sleeve.
-The sleeve is disposable and should be carefully selected for each job.
+Rollers come in two parts: the frame/handle and the sleeve.
+The sleeve is disposable, and you should carefully select the right one for each job.

 When it comes to picking the right frame, apply some common sense.
-For example to reach a high ceiling, go for a long handle or telescopic pole (or simply use a ladder).
+For example, to reach a high ceiling, go for a long handle or telescopic pole (or use a ladder).

-The frame handle can be made of wood, plastic or a synthetic material.
-You’ll find wood is less easy to clean, so we recommend avoiding wood.
+Frame handles come in wood, plastic or synthetic materials.
+You’ll find wood is less easy to clean, so we recommend avoiding it.

-At PWS, we highly recommend this frame from Purdy:
+At PWS, we highly recommend this frame from ProDec: